apostrophecms/docs/docs/reference/server-events.md

 ### `afterReplicate`

 Triggered after Apostrophe automatically replicates certain documents across all locales, including parked pages and piece types with the `replicate: true` option.
+This runs once during startup.

 There is no data included with the event for handlers.